Posts

 I have to take the first step.
 For me to wait for someone to be my friend is as effective as holding a cardboard sign on the street corner, “Will work for a friend.”
 Taking the initiative takes a little guts and courage, but if I believe I have something to give to others, I will take the first step.

 Finally I have to recognize I will learn more about myself than I ever wanted to.
 A friend is somebody who shows you who you are, with all the warts and wrinkles.
-A friend is somebody who can pop all your presumptuous bubbles and still like you, love you, and your feelings for them don’t change, either.
+A friend is somebody who can pop all your presumptuous bubbles and still like you, love you, help you, comfort you, and your feelings for them don’t change, either.
+A friend conquers loneliness — a friend at all times.

 All those things were at work in Jesus.
 He knew he had something to give and he was never stingy in giving his time and attention to others.
 He took the first step.
 When nobody wants to do the dirty work, he would get up and do it.
 When somebody was under the gun, he stood up for them.